 Gemma ElliottSenior Associate

-A Senior Associate in the Employment team.
+Gemma is a Senior Associate in the Education and Employment teams.

 Gemma provides advice on human resources and employment law matters, including issues arising during staff recruitment, the terms and conditions of employee contracts and directors’ service agreements, policies and procedures governing personnel, sickness absence and grievance and disciplinary matters.